 This post originally appeared on the LAIP in 2012.
 We’ve updated the information below with current links.
 Enjoy learning about this terrific resource!

 One of our goals at the Library as Incubator Project is to showcase resources and programs that can benefit libraries of all kinds– even those with zero budgets– and create opportunities for librarians to share art with patrons.

 Given the alarming trend of gutted arts budgets and curricula in communities and schools across the nation, this goal has become even more important, so I was delighted to discover Art Resource Transfer.
 Art Resource Transfer runs A.R.T.
 Press, which publishes conversations with artists about their work, influences, and craft.

 Even more exciting, the organization also manages the Distribution to Underserved Communities Library Program, which distributes new, contemporary art titles to public libraries and schools free of charge.
-The program has garnered the support of a long list of fine art publishers who share the idea that everyone should have access to information about contemporary art, as well as landmark artists like the painter Chuck Close, who is featured in this inspiring introduction to the program:
+The program has garnered the support of a long list of fine art publishers (view the catalog) who share the idea that everyone should have access to information about contemporary art, as well as landmark artists like the painter Chuck Close, who is featured in this inspiring introduction to the program: